 Garam Masala is a mixture of spices, and the combinations vary with each household.
 It is basically Persian in origin, but is now indispensable in North Indian cuisine.
-“Garam” means “hot” and “Masala” means “spices”, so the mixture of spices are traditionally those that heat the body according to the ayurvedic system of medicine.
-They are all very aromatic as well.
-Commercial mixtures often cut down on the more expensive cardamom and fill up with the cheaper coriander and cumin.
-So, if you can, make your own (see below).
+Garam means hot in Hindi and Masala means spice mix, so the mixture of spices are traditionally those that heat the body according to the ayurvedic system of medicine.

 Generally, but not always, Garam Masala is sprinkled over food towards the end of the cooking to retain its aroma.
 The garam masala spices can also be used whole, but more traditionally, they are ground together in a mortar and pestle.
 If you don’t have one, a blender or spice grinder will do.
 I prefer the taste from grinding, but it is certainly Ok to use a more mechanical method.
 I often use my spice grinder, especially when in a hurry.

 Garam Masala Blends

 There are as many Garam Masala recipes as households in India.
 Here are some for you to choose from.
 If you have any others that you use, please add them in the comments.

 Different Garam Masala recipes highlight different spices, for example, some contain predominately coriander, others perhaps highlight nutmeg.